-The descriptions below are from The IR Theory Web Site created by Mark Beavis of University of Southern Queensland, Australia.
+The descriptions below are from The IR Theory Web Site created by Mark Beavis of the University of Southern Queensland, Australia.
 Entries are supplemented using sources from the Credo Reference and Gale Virtual Reference Library databases, with additional references to selected books and journal articles.
 To search for studies that utilize these theories and apply them within the context of IR research and practice, go here.

 Balance of Power Theory

 As a theory, balance of power predicts that rapid changes in international power and status—especially attempts by one state to conquer a region—will provoke counterbalancing actions.
 For this reason, the balancing process helps to maintain the stability of relations between states.
 A balance of power system functions most effectively when alliances are fluid, when they are easily formed or broken on the basis of expediency, regardless of values, religion, history, or form of government.
 Occasionally a single state plays a balancer role, shifting its support to oppose whatever state or alliance is strongest.
 A weakness of the balance of power concept is the difficulty of measuring power.

 Balance of Power: Theory and Practice in the 21st Century.
 T. V. Paul, James J. Wirtz, and Michel Fortmann, eds.
 Stanford, CA: Stanford UIniversity Press, 2004; Little, Richard.
 The Balance of Power in International Relations: Metaphors, Myths and Models.
 New York: Cambridge University Press, 2007; Saltzman, Ilai Z. Securitizing Balance of Power Theory: A Polymorphic Reconceptualization.
 Lanham, Md: Lexington Books, 2012; Extract from 'Balance of Power,' Microsoft Encartar Online Encyclopedia 2000 http://encarta.msn.com c.1997-2000 Microsoft Corporation.
 All rights reserved.